Quest for orthologs 2024

 "Connecting communities in the quest for orthologs"

-The organizing committee is happy to welcome you to our the QFO website!
-Here you will find more information about the event, the speakers and the schedule.
+The organizing committee is happy to welcome you on the QFO8 website!
+Here you will find more information about the event, the speakers and the program.

-- Note: The QFO8 event is happening right after the ISMB conference and is organised independently.
+- Note: The QFO8 event is happening right after the ISMB conference, but is organised independently.

 Proteins and functional modules are evolutionarily conserved even between distantly related species, and allow knowledge transfer between well-characterized model organisms and human.
 The underlying biological concept is called ‘Orthology’ and the identification of gene relationships is the basis for comparative studies.